-The general collection contains books and journals on such subjects as botany, horticulture, gardening, plant conservation, restoration ecology, horticultural therapy, Midwest flora, international flora, landscape design, garden design, phytopathology, soil science, pest and disease diagnosis, and more.
+The general collection contains books and journals on subjects such as botany, horticulture, gardening, plant conservation, restoration ecology, horticultural therapy, Midwest flora, international flora, landscape design, garden design, phytopathology, soil science, pest and disease diagnosis, and more.

 Rare Books and Journals

-The Lenhardt Library is focused on developing a collection of national prominence that strengthens its service to researchers and the visiting public.
+The Lenhardt Library is developing a collection of national prominence that strengthens its service to researchers and the visiting public.
 In 2002, the Library acquired a collection of rare books and journals from the Massachusetts Horticultural Society of Boston.
 This acquisition brought to the Chicago Botanic Garden a truly magnificent collection of approximately 2,000 rare books and 2,000 historic periodical titles.
 Find out more about our rare book collection here.

 Current Books on Gardening & Botany

 The Lenhardt Library is the publisher of an e-journal, Current Books on Gardening & Botany, an internet-only review of new books on gardening, horticulture, and botany.
 Started in 1999, the journal features reviews that are written primarily by volunteers of the Chicago Botanic Garden.

 The collection includes 600 DVDs and videos on gardening, gardens, flower shows, and other topics.

 A variety of books including such curriculum materials as teaching gardening, teaching environmental science, nature crafts, and science fair projects.